Undertone0809/promptulate/docs/modules/llm/custom_llm.md

         return AssistantMessage(content=resp.choices[0].message.content, additional_kwargs=resp)
 ```

-If you custom a LLM class, you need to implement the following methods:

-1. `_predict` Method: This method is used to make predictions using your LLM.
-It should return an `AssistantMessage` object.
+If you custom a LLM class, you need to implement the `_predict` method.
+This method should return an `AssistantMessage` object.
+The `AssistantMessage` object should contain the response to the user query.
-2. `__call__` Method: This method is used to interact with your LLM as if it were a function.
-It should return a string.

 ## Using Your Custom LLM